Learning to Be Met

 June 06, 2025

-When someone truly sees us, it can feel overwhelming.
-But learning to receive that is a powerful part of becoming whole.
+is a powerful part of becoming whole.

 I wasn’t used to it.

-Someone looked at me—and stayed.
+Someone looked at me — and stayed.

 They didn’t turn away when I said how I felt.